slowernews/wisdom-tldr/README.md

 > *'Believe you can, and you’re half way there.'*

+> *'Your Beliefs Determine Your Reality.
+Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*

-CHALLENGE: Know the frontier between confidence and arrogance.
+WARNING: Know the frontier between confidence and arrogance.

 > *'Confidence is not walking into a room thinking you are better than everyone, its walking in not having to compare yourself with anyone at all.'*

 ===
-###On imperfections and shame
+###On insecuritiesa nd imperfections

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*